-Growing lisianthus, also known as Texas bluebell, prairie gentian or prairie rose and botanically called Eustoma grandiflorum, adds elegant, upright color to the summer garden in all USDA hardiness zones.
+Growing lisianthus, also known as Texas bluebell, prairie gentian, or prairie rose and botanically called Eustoma grandiflorum, adds elegant, upright color to the summer garden in all USDA hardiness zones.
 Lisianthus plants also brighten mixed container plantings.
 Lisianthus flowers are popular in cut flower arrangements too.

-The showy lisianthus flowers, similar to a rose, not only come in shades of blue and lilac, but pink, pale green and white as well.
+The showy lisianthus flowers, similar to a rose, not only come in shades of blue and lilac but pink, pale green, and white as well.
 Blooms may be single or double.
 Some plants have ruffled edges and darker coloration on the edge and in the center.

 How to Grow Lisianthus

 Lisianthus plants can grow from tiny seeds if you have the right environment, but are most often bought as bedding plants.
-Growers report that seed-grown plants may take 22 to 24 weeks to develop, so when planning to grow lisianthus in the home garden, make it easy on yourself and purchase already growing seedlings.
+Growers report that seed grown plants may take 22 to 24 weeks to develop, so when planning to grow lisianthus in the home garden, make it easy on yourself and purchase already growing seedlings.

 Don’t delay when transplanting purchased seedlings of lisianthus plants, as becoming root bound and remaining in the small container may permanently stunt growth.
 Planting time for the lisianthus plant varies according to where you live.
-In areas with freezing temperatures, plant them when danger of frost and freezing is past.
+In areas with freezing temperatures, plant them when the danger of frost and freezing is past.
 In warmer southern zones, plant as early as March.

 Growing Lisianthus for Cut Flowers